We Value Your Privacy

 Treatment Alternatives We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-Fundraising Activities We may use health information about you to contact you in an effort to raise money for Noble and its operations.
-We may disclose health information to a foundation related to Noble so that the foundation may contact you in raising money for Noble.
-We would only release contact information such as your name, address and phone number and the dates you received treatment or services at Noble.
+Fundraising Activities We may use your information to contact you about efforts to raise money for Noble and its operations.
 If you do not want Noble to contact you for fundraising efforts, you must notify the Noble Privacy Officer, 7701 E. 21st Street, Indianapolis, IN 46219, in writing.

 Research Under certain circumstances, we may share and disclose health information about you for research purposes.
 All research projects, however, are subject to a special approval process.
 This process evaluates a proposed research project and its use of health information, trying to balance the research needs with individuals’ need for privacy of their health information.
 Before we use or disclose health information for research, the project will have been approved through this research approval process.
 We may, however, disclose health information about you to people preparing to conduct a research project, for example, to help them look for individuals with specific health needs, so long as the health information they review does not leave Noble.
 We may ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are, or will be involved in your Noble services.